Skip to content

 • handling requests and responses

-The next page will describe a more articulated scenario, including handling HTML views on the server side, serving static files, and more.
+The next page will explore a more advanced scenario, including server-side rendering of HTML views, serving static files, and more features.

 RV